Mrwow/Ladder/README.md

 ### Label images with bboxes
 - Draw rectangle and add lables
 - Adjust size, label and postion of rectangles
-- save shapes and labels into a JSON file
+- Save shapes and labels into a JSON file
-- reload the JSON file into the Ladder
+- Reload the JSON file into the Ladder and resume labeling work
+- Check the JSON file format
+- Conver JSON file to YOLO format

 ### Training with labeled data
-- Currently support YOLO model set from the ultralytics (https://www.ultralytics.com/)
+- Currently support YOLO model set from the ultralytics (https://www.ultralytics.com/).
+Thanks them for the great work!
+- Support split images into train, validation, and testing set if you labeled a lot of image, like 10 images.
+Otherwise, the testing set will be same as training set.
+- Default image size and traing epoch can be edit as needed.

 ### Prediction or detection
-- Use the SAHI algrithom to improve small object detection accuray, here is the link for SAHI (https://github.com/obss/sahi)
+- Use the SAHI algrithom to improve small object detection accuray, here is the link for SAHI (https://github.com/obss/sahi).Thanks them for the great work!
+- Adjust different condifence and IoU as needed.

 ## Installation